Vitamin A is essential for overall health and well-being. Because the human body cannot make it, people must obtain this vitamin from their diet.

 To aid the absorption of vitamin A, a person needs to include some fat in their diet.
-It is also important not to overcook foods, as this reduces the vitamin A contents.
+It is also important not to overcook foods, as this

 In the U.S., food labels currently list vitamin A contents in both international units (IUs) and mcg.
 From 2020 onward, labels will begin to display vitamin A in mcg values only.

 The Office of Dietary Supplements list the recommended dietary allowances for vitamin A as follows:

 |Pregnant women aged 19 years and older||770|